Logo

 The reason I spent so long procrastinating about which test suite to use for this project is because I know I’m making a long-term commitment.
 Since the tests built with the code, replacing the test suite later would be a lot of very menial work.

-What ever I choose it going to be what I’m stuck with for the lifetime of the project, so best best not choose poorly!
+What ever I choose it going to be what I’m stuck with for the lifetime of the project, so best not choose poorly!

 My criteria were simple: